eflumerf/styleguide/dune-daq-cppguide.md

 value of the argument in the header, as it's part of the function's interface.

-[KB, March 23, 2020: it would be great to talk about special situations in which a default argument could be supported in subclasses.]

 ### Trailing Return Type Syntax [GOOGLE VERSION]

 <details><summary>Expand here</summary>